kalyanhadooptraining/facebook-java-api/facebook-util/README.txt

 		place them on your runtime classpath.
 This will allow you to use the companion utility.

 	5. If you need help using the API, consult the project Javadoc at http://64.81.51.104:54321/facebook/helper/javadoc/index.html

+Changelog:

+	From v1.6 to v1.7
+		- Added an isLogin() method, similar to how isAdd() works.

+	v1.6
+		- Initial version.